commodity-js/commodity/packages/docs/docs/api-reference.md

 ### `$product.$()`

 Access a `$product`'s supplies, but from outside a factory.
 See example above in `$$supplier.hire()` section.
 Typescript only displays supplies it is sure the product has, which is often `unknown` in factories since the supplier from which the product has been created may have been swapped with a mock with unknown supplies.
-But hired suppliers will always be available in supplies to enable batch assemble as seen in the previous section.
+But hired suppliers will always be available in supplies to enable batch assemble as seen in `$$supplier.hire()` section.

 ### `index(...$supplies)`